Alice Bomar, Interlibrary Loan Coordinator and Administrative Assistant to the Dean

 Ms. Roper processes all incoming books, which includes making sure they are in good condition when they arrive, entering the invoices into our system, and preparing them for the cataloging librarian.
 She also processes all other invoices and expenses related to the library.
 When not here at Wofford, she enjoys going to exercise class, reading, working all kinds of puzzles, and quilting.

-Shelley Sperka, Director of Technical Services
+Shelley Sperka, Director of Library Systems and Applications

 A.B., Wofford College